-Starting a transportation business is not an easy task.
+Whether a tenderfoot or a seasoned professional in the shipping industry, initiating a transportation business could be an ordeal.
 Running a smooth business involves specific skills and knowledge.
 You need to be aware of various terms that you might come across while you plan to begin one.
-You must have wondered what this FOB might be?
+You may have often heard of the term FOB while shipping anything.
+But, what does FOB mean?
+Most of the people including those in the business may not be completely clear about this term.
 Shipping invoice includes certain terms that are essential to understand for the growth of your business.

 In this article, we will discuss the importance of FOB in an invoice.
 Check out this article to know more about this!

 FOB is a common acronym related to international commercial law that specifies various terms and conditions involved in delivering goods.
 This indicates who is responsible for paying the transportation cost.

 FOB or Free On Board is often found on the shipping document which clearly indicates who is liable for the goods damaged or destroyed during the shipping.
 The designation determines who is responsible for the freight charges when it comes to an identified physical location.

 FOB terms of sale mention certain conditions like who controls the movement of the goods, and at what time or the date the title passes on to the buyer.
 Depending upon the various add-on terms, the responsibility of the goods and their cost gets transferred from one party to the other.

 To answer – what does FOB mean, the International Chamber of Commerce has clearly stated it is ‘Free On Board’.
 This was later altered by them in 2010 which states that the goods must be loaded by the seller on board the vessel nominated by the buyer.